-Reports about the blue whale suicide challenge or suicide game that’s allegedly responsible for hundreds of teen suicides are unproven — and similar warnings about online suicide games, challenges and chat rooms have been around for more than a decade.
+Reports about a "Blue Whale" suicide challenge or suicide game that's allegedly responsible for hundreds of teen suicides have been lurking around on the fringes for several years.
+The stories are unproven — and similar warnings about online suicide games, challenges and chat rooms have been around for more than a decade.

-It should also be noted that some believe that the Russian government has fueled reports about the blue whale suicide game so that it can be used as an excuse to crack down on internet usage among teens.
+It should be noted that some believe that the Russian government has fueled reports about the "Blue Whale" suicide game so that it can be used as an excuse to crack down on internet usage among teens.

-These blue whale warnings started with a report that appeared in the Russian tabloid Novaya Gazeta under the headline “Groups of Death” on May 15, 2016.
-The report states that 130 teens who participated in closed groups on the Russian social network VKontakte had committed suicide from November 2015 to May 2016.
-The names of these groups all apparently contained the word “whale” — space whale, white whale, whale journal, sea of whales, ocean whale, and flying whale (the name “blue whale” didn’t appear in the report).
-These names reference the mysterious concept of “stranding” in which otherwise healthy dolphins and whales beach themselves and die for unknown reasons.
+The "Blue Whale" warnings seem to have started with a report that appeared in the Russian tabloid Novaya Gazeta under the headline "Groups of Death" in May 2016.
+According to the report, at least 130 teenagers who participated in closed groups on the Russian social network VKontakte had committed suicide from November 2015 to May 2016.
+The names of these groups all apparently contained the word "whale" — space whale, white whale, whale journal, sea of whales, ocean whale, and flying whale (the phrase "blue whale" did not appear in the report.)
+These names reference the mysterious concept of "stranding" in which otherwise healthy dolphins and whales beach themselves and die for unknown reasons.

-The Novaya Gazeta report tells the story of a woman named Irena, who explains that her child committed suicide after taking part in a 50-day challenge in a closed VKontaktke whale group.
-Administrators of the group reportedly issued challenges each day — including self mutilating, sleep deprivation, and listening to and watching specific content — before building up to suicide on the 50th day.
+The Novaya Gazeta report tells the story of a woman named Irena, who explains that her child committed suicide after taking part in a fifty-day challenge in a closed VKontaktke whale group.
+Administrators of the group reportedly issued challenges each day — including self mutilating, sleep deprivation, and listening to and watching specific content — before building up to suicide on the fiftieth day.

 The report immediately went viral in Russia, but critics have accused Novaya Gazeta of embellishing details of the story and of reporting unverified facts.
-Others noted that Russian officials were quick to seize on the report as a public health threat — hinting that blue whale could be an excuse for the Kremlin to crack down on internet usage among teens, the Moscow Times reports:
+Others noted that Russian officials were quick to seize on the report as a public health threat — hinting that "Blue Whale" rumors could be an excuse for the Kremlin to crack down on internet usage among teens, the Moscow Times reports:

 The story — titled "Groups of Death" — immediately received more than 1.5 million hits, and sparked a media storm.
 Some commentators accused Novaya Gazeta of exaggerating the problem, and expressed fear that the story would only inspire authorities to impose more restrictions on the Internet, the standard reaction nowadays.